phpdocker-io/base-images/README.md

 | 7.0              | `phpdockerio/php70-cli`   <br> `phpdockerio/php70-fpm`   | Ubuntu 16.04  | ❌ 10 Jan 2019 | ❌            |
 | 5.6              | `phpdockerio/php56-cli`   <br> `phpdockerio/php56-fpm`   | Debian Jessie | ❌ 31 Dec 2018 | ❌            |

-* All packages are provided via [Ondřej Surý's PPA](https://github.com/oerdnj/deb.sury.org) except PHP 7.0 (Ubuntu's system packages) and 5.6 (Debian Jessie's system packages).
-Ondřej is PHP's package maintainer in Debian.
-His Ubuntu PPA allows us to have more up to date packages beyond those provided by the base image OS.
-* Versions past EOL (end of life) are unsupported, but may still get daily builds to ensure the underlying OS packages are up to date
+* Versions past EOL (end of life) are unsupported, but may still get daily builds to ensure the underlying OS packages are up to date.
-* Our OS base is Ubuntu LTS, which has 5 years of updates from the date of release - for instance, 22.04 was released in April 2022 as the name implies, and is supported until April 2027
 * Daily builds are turned off for versions that run on an OS base that's also EOL (for instance, Debian Jessie).
 * Daily builds are kept for PHP versions that have reached EOL but the base OS has not - the base OS still receives security updates, including the PHP runtime.
 * In general, do not use any unsupported images in a production environment, regardless of whether daily builds are still enabled.
 I continue to build these for absolute holdouts that haven't been able to upgrade on time.
 * Old images are kept in docker hub in the interest of enabling legacy apps to run.
 Docker does delete images that haven't been accessed for 6 months.
-* Also, old images could potentially be deleted by Docker Hub if they go unused for a certain period of time - if this happens, they won't be restored and you need to upgrade.
+If this happens, I won't be restoring them - you'll need to upgrade.